dotanuki-labs/bitrise-openapi-tracker/README.md

 Changes are tracked no top of [bump.sh](https://bump.sh/), one of the best tools in the market to create outstanding API docs from OpenAPI specs.

+> Disclaimer : I'm not sponsored by this tool

-Luckily for us, `bump.sh` offers a nice feature where diffs between OpenAPI spec are tracked in a changelog-like fashion.
+`bump.sh` offers a nice feature where diffs between OpenAPI fiels are tracked in a changelog-like fashion.
 This is useful for ever-evolving API generated automatically by the underlying tooling where not necessarily we have updates properly versioned in the spec itself.

-This automation will do a dailly check Bitrise OpenAPI spec and
+This automation will do a dailly check Bitrise OpenAPI reference and

 - Deploy changes on `bump.sh`
 - Update the spec itself in this repo